 Gas Weber Grills

-Gas grills are very common, and Weber has a variety of convenient designs.
-Weber’s gas grills run on either natural gas from your home’s line, or propane from a tank.
+Weber’s gas grills run on either natural gas from your home’s line or propane from a tank.
 Both will cook food quickly and evenly.

 A primary advantage of a Weber gas grill is that it will not require as much prep or clean-up time as an equivalent charcoal model.

-A larger initial investment will be balanced by a lower regular maintenance/refuelling cost.
+A larger initial investment will be balanced by a lower regular maintenance/refueling cost.

 Electric Weber Grills